 The foam adhesive pad was useful but did not help as much as the Tuli Heel.
 Sitting, which I do a good deal of when writing, was variable, but moving around helped more.
 The heel pain on day 8 was controlled but I still had symptoms.
 Having cut out all of the treadmill work I used the cross-trainer using my heel cup daily and orthotics in the gym.

 So lessons learned?
 YES

 - We can treat the heel provided that we identify early on the reason for the problem.
 We have to stop the primary activity but ideally keep mobile.

 - Total rest is not ideal for heel pain unless of course there are medical complications like fractures or infection.
 Rest actually means reducing the activity.

-- Skin care is important as well as using some heel pad containment system.
+- Skincare is important as well as using some heel pad containment systems.
 The Tuli Heel Pad worked well initially.
 A foam heel pad, being flat, may cushion the heel, but the benefit is limited.

-- Bruising takes THREE WEEKS to settle, less maybe with withdrawal of overactivity.
+- Bruising takes THREE WEEKS to settle, less maybe with the withdrawal of overactivity.
 I continued to trek walk during my recovery and so will have perhaps slowed matters.
-However I was only experiencing low pain grades of 2-3 mostly.
+However, I was only experiencing low pain grades of 2-3 mostly.